Back to blog

 * Connection #0 to host 20.115.194.177 left intact

 The location is used in Redirect messages to tell the client where to go.
 As you can see, the client is redirected to http://20.115.194.177:80/replacement-prefix.
-The prefix was replaced from /original-prefix to /replacement-prefix.
-Note we support different models to replace the URL – we can replace just a portion of the path or the entire one.
+The prefix was replaced with /original-prefix to /replacement-prefix.
+Note that we support different models that replace the URL.
+We can replace just a portion of the path or the entire one.

 Host & Path redirects